-This is the new format for a diagnostic assessment report for specific learning difficulties (SpLDs) for individuals 16 years of age and older.
-These changes reflect an extensive consultation process carried out over the past three years by SASC and its sub-committee STEC, involving key professional bodies and training providers in the field, to clarify how best, in the SpLD diagnostic assessment, to use professional observation and experience alongside test results in the identification of an individual with a specific learning difficulty.
+This is the new format required for a diagnostic assessment report for Specific Learning Difficulties (SpLDs) for learners over 16 years of age.
+The format reflects an extensive consultation process carried out over a number of years by SASC and its sub-committee, the SpLD Test Evaluation Committee (STEC), involving key professional bodies and training providers in the field, to clarify how best, in the SpLD diagnostic assessment, to use professional observation and experience alongside test results in the identification of an individual with a specific learning difficulty.